bleunguts/bleunguts/portfolio2023.md

 - Fixed issue with applied controls returning incorrect comparison values due to flaws in comparison logic (React, Backend)
 - Enhanced batch comparison screens so that risk values shows column filter (React 7 tables)
 - Enhanced Risk Web Api with dotnet metrics that helped identify high memory usage resulting to server crashes and missing data in UI (Backend C#, dotnet tools visualization)
 - Commended for having proactive drive, tenacity and working with internal and external team members (as knowledge was scattered) for the successful set up of the risk system ecosystem to run on a local PC.
-(Launching the following: cluster of calc workers, in-house kubernetics service discovery/management service, valuation snapshot server, results server, risk and trades SQL DBs, and analytics pricing/system configs in order to achieve successful FRTB CVA valuation batch execution.
+(Launching the following: cluster of calc workers, in-house Kubernetics service discovery/management service, valuation snapshot server, results server, risk and trades SQL DBs, and analytics pricing/system configs in order to achieve successful FRTB CVA valuation batch execution.
 Delivered confluence documentation and acted as go to support for local env runs as per necessary.

 # (Credit Suisse) Giraffe Real Time Intraday Risk